gloriafer18/gmfernandezn.github.io/index.md

 # About my research

 I explore alternative feedback methods to analyse learner and educator digital/physical traces, aiming to stimulate reflection in teaching and learning practices.
 I leverage my expertise in human-computer interaction, collaborative learning, and artificial intelligence to design analytics dashboards, knowledge management systems, and data storytelling tools for regular classrooms and healthcare settings.
-Recently, I pioneered the application of co-design methods at the intersection of education and data science.
+Recently, I pioneered the application of different forms of participatory design such as **co-design** at the intersection of education and data science.

 # Publications